b-hayes/b-hayes/articles/2021-04-13-exception-and-error-handling-in-php.md

 ## Too many exception types.
 A friend of mine told me of an issues he faces where people keep creating new exceptions instead of using existing ones, so I thought I'd address this quickly.
-You should discuss this and introduce 🤵Alfred to your team so everyone knows what's going on.
+You should discuss this and introduce 🤵🏼‍♂️Alfred to your team so everyone knows what's going on.

-This isn't really a problem when everyone meets 🤵Alfred.
+This isn't really a problem when everyone meets 🤵🏼‍♂️Alfred.

 As soon as I go to the handler and map my new exception type to a response I'll see right away, oh... there is already an exception for this scenario.
 Cool. *deletes new exception and uses old one*